Buying guide

 AI summary

-A Code of Compliance Certificate (CCC) is a crucial document confirming that building work matches its consent and meets the 2004 Building Code.
-It's essential for anyone building, renovating, or buying a property in New Zealand.
+A Code of Compliance Certificate (CCC) is crucial for anyone building, renovating, or buying a home in New Zealand.
+It officially confirms that building work matches the consented plans and meets the Building Code.

 What is code of compliance?